-Family Stories Workshop • Mar 26
+Family Stories Workshop • Mar 26 (event has passed)

 Family Stories Workshop: Creating Narratives from Family Records.
 Margaret Cooley will give a talk and teach a workshop on how she began without any records, stories or photographs and found enough information to recreate a family story and write a book, The McQueeneys: From Ireland to America.
 Participants will receive a genealogy search form to fill out, and they may bring a family photograph or record.
 Margaret will assist them in using vital records and photographs to begin to tell their family stories and make their own books.
 United Irish Cultural Center, St. Francis Room.
 Part of the Irish-American Crossroads 2017 festival

 Corkonian Peter O’Driscoll joined the San Francisco City Guides team several years ago, and conducts Irish Labor History tours of the waterfront as well as leading a tour at Coit Tower where famous murals – some controversial – created by 25 of California’s leading artists of the 1930s reflect scenes of the Great Depression, landscapes, farm workers, industries, a stylish soiree, and vibrant city life.
 Coit tours are conducted Wednesdays at 11am and future Irish Labor History tour information is available on request via email.

 “Let no man write my epitaph: for as no man who knows my motives dare now vindicate them.
 Let them and me repose in obscurity and peace, and my tomb remain uninscribed, until other times, and other men, can do justice to my character; when my country takes her place among the nations of the earth, then, and not till then, let my epitaph be written.
 I have done.”
 Excerpt from Robert Emmet’s Speech from the Dock